She now puts herself in a great position to hunt down her seventh World Title in the yellow Jeep Leader Jersey.

-The Sweet Spot 2.0 is the Ultimate all-around step-up board in performance and durability for intermediate to advanced surfers that holds in its own in solid, serious waves.
+Planning a surf trip… The Sweet Spot 2.0 is the Ultimate travel board in performance and durability for intermediate to advanced surfers that holds in its own in solid, serious waves.

 It will offer increased paddle power, stability and durability making it the perfect travelling board.
 The pulled in tail design allows the rail of the board to engage with the face of the wave which helps with stability and control.